The St. Edward’s University experience strives to prepare students to live purposeful and productive lives in a diverse society.

 Red Folder Campaign

-In 2014, St. Edward’s University launched the Red Folder Campaign.
-The folder is to serve as a quick reference guide of mental health resources for faculty/staff who may interact with a student in distress.
+St. Edward’s University launched the Red Folder Campaign to serve as a reference guide and tool to help faculty and staff support students in distress.
 Distribution of the folders is often accompanied by a brief training from a team of staff members who consult on student welfare.
-Contact the Dean of Students Office to schedule training and/or receive copies of the Red Folder publication.
+Contact the Dean of Students Office to schedule training and/or receive hard copies of the Red Folder publication.
+You can also download your copy here.

 Student of Concerns Committee